 Quad scull (6th out of 6)

-The quad, which Rowing magazine fairly accurately described as having been sent “for experience,” (two of them had not raced at a World Championships, and the other two had only done so once and not as scullers) were in the unfortunate situation of not being able to get as much experience as anyone had hoped because their event turned out to be a straight final.
+The quad, which Rowing magazine fairly accurately described as having been sent “for experience,” (Annabel and Suzanne had not raced at a World Championships, while Kareen and Debbie had each only done so once but not as scullers) were in the unfortunate situation of not being able to get as much experience as anyone had hoped because their event turned out to be a straight final.

 To add to this, Debbie Flewin became ill and collapsed after training two days before their one and only race.
 “Kate Miller was the spare, and she was actually faster than a lot of us in a single, so she subbed in for training once or twice,” Annabel remembers, “But Debbie raced in the end.”
 Ali Gill was also approached about racing in the quad after she had been eliminated from the single sculls, but refused to do so.
 “Having just done really badly [more on this shortly], I didn’t fancy another experience of getting beaten, so everyone was really annoyed with me,” she recalls, adding, “Team behaviour wasn’t one of my specialties at that point!”

-Although they didn’t get the amount of racing they and the management might have hoped for, it was definitely the right choice to send them as a third squad crew; if ‘development’ boats are not sent, as selectors have pointed out in the past, there is no incentive for new faces to try and step up to international level, and nor is there a place for them to get the experience needed.
-Two of the crew, Annabel and Kareen, went on to reach World Championships finals in 1991, with Annabel also getting to the final at the 1992 Olympic Games.
+Although this crew certainly didn’t work out in practice due to the lack of real investment in it by the squad management and the unfortunate low entries, the principle of sending them was sound.
+If ‘development’ boats are not sent, as selectors have pointed out in the past, there is no incentive for new faces to try and step up to international level, and nor is there a place for them to get the experience needed.
+Annabel, Suzanne and Kareen all went on to race at the World Championships in 1991 and at the 1992 Olympic Games.

 Lightweight double scull (8th out of 10)